nhjschulz/EInkPicFrame/README.md

 This is a hobbyist project.
 I have >20 years background in software development, but lack the electronic engineering background.
 I'm using this project to clear the fog in these mysterious regions below a HAL software layer.
 The project therefore includes a hardware design as well.
-Keep this in mind if you plan to rebuild it.
-As with any open source, you use this AT YOUR OWN RISK!.

 ## Requirements